Start a Business in Delaware

 - Corporations.
 Corporations are taxed as C-Corps by default.
 This means that corporations pay the 21% federal corporate tax rate and the applicable Delaware corporate tax rate.

 To pay your federal taxes (and take a good deal of other steps required to start a business), you’ll need to get an Employer Identification Number (EIN).
 You can apply for one with the IRS or hire us to get one for you.
+To get an EIN, you can either apply online or file form SS-4 by mail with the IRS.
+Getting an EIN is free.

 Do I need an EIN if I’m self-employed?